Registered and Endorsed Midwife.

 - Free initial consultation to meet each other.

-- Women centred evidence-based care (within my scope of practice as per the Australian College of Midwives guidelines for Consultation and Referral) Antenatal care with Medicare rebates, homebirth, postnatal care for up to 6 weeks.
+- Women centred evidence-based care (within my scope of practice as per the Australian College of Midwives guidelines for Consultation and Referral) Antenatal care with Medicare rebates, homebirth, postnatal care with Medicare rebates for up to 6 weeks.

-- One off appointments, antenatal package, full kit and caboodle (pregnancy, homebirth and postnatal care), postnatal package, antenatal plus postnatal package.
+- One off appointments / antenatal package / full package (pregnancy, homebirth and postnatal care) / postnatal package / antenatal plus postnatal package.